josh-planko41/macopoly/RULES.md

 ## Chance

-When a player lands on these spaces a card will automatically be shown and the player will automatically follow instructions displayed on the screen.
+When a player lands on a Chance space a card will automatically be shown and the player will be prompted to follow instructions displayed on the screen.

 ## Bankruptcy and Ending the Game